Riza Lushta: Last years

-Lushta died in February 1997 in Torino, it was rumored that Lushta for much of his adult life lived alone in Torino with no close family or very many friends.
-He was buried in the same city, the city where his name once echoed across the Olimpico after målkavalkaderna.
-He is still today the Albanians who made the absolute most goals in the major leagues in Europe, and was also one of the largest during his time in Europe.
-A total of 68 goals in Serie A became the striker from Kosovo.
-Kosovo's largest football stadium in Mitrovica carry today his name.
+Lushta died in February 1997 in Torino at 81 years.
+It was rumored that Lushta for much of his adult life lived alone in Torino with no close family or very many friends.
+He was buried in the same city, the city where his name once echoed across the Olimpico.
+He is still today the Albanian who made the absolute most goals in the major leagues in Europe, and was also one of the largest during his time in Europe.
+Overall, he played 170 matches in Serie A, scoring 68 goals; with Juventus, he played the Italian War Tournament 1943-44 (5 matches and 5 goal scored).
+He never made an official appearance for the Albania national football team.